colindembovsky/dotfiles-demo/README.md

-# dotfiles-demo
+# CodeSpaces DotFiles Demo

-DotFiles for CodeSpaces Demos
+The dotfiles in this repo are intended to show how to bring dotfiles into a CodeSpace.